muditmehta07/Stable-Diffusion/README.md

-# Stable Diffusion Art Generation
+# Stable Diffusion AI Art Generation

 This project generates images based on text prompts using the Stable Diffusion model.